-- This could mean that you don't hear about changes to the account. - The account information could get into the wrong hands. - You may not be able to make a payment or log in to Internet Banking or the Mobile Banking App.
-This could happen for example, if we're not able to send you a One Time Password because we don't have an up-to-date mobile number for you.
+- This could mean that you don't hear about changes to the account. - The account information could get into the wrong hands.

+- · You may not be able to make a payment or log in to Internet Banking or the Mobile Banking App.
+This could happen for example, if we're not able to send you a One Time Password because we don't have your up-to-date mobile number for you or any additional card holders. - · We might charge a reasonable cost for trying to find you if your contact details aren't up to date.